MajliTech/bootanimation-creator/README.md

 ```
 ### Build an executable
 1. Follow steps 1-5 from previous guide
-2. Build!
+2. Build
 ```
 pyinstaller src/main.spec
 ```
 3. The executable will be placed in the `src/dist` folder, go pick it up and run it!
 ## FAQ
 ### What is this?
 This is a simple Python script that turns an ffmpeg video into a boot animation.
+Soon it will also pickup some PNG series.
 ### Why was this created?
 I didn't discover any tools that would do this, so I decided to make one.